What is Jhana?

 The Jhanas can help keep us free from addiction (and ultimately free us from all types of suffering) because:

-• It allows us to safely experience states of concentration that are more pleasurable than drugs (and without the nasty side-effects)
+It allows us to safely experience states of concentration that can be more pleasurable than drugs and without the nasty side-effects.

 How to Use Jhana Effectively